dalmia007/fat-ass-client/README.md

 ```

 2. Install dependencies

 ```
 npm install
 ```

-3. Go to (https://developer.edamam.com/food-database-api) and create an account of your choice to obtain the APP_KEY and APP_ID.After that create a .env file in the root folder and paste the keys in the following format:
+3. Go to (https://developer.edamam.com/food-database-api) and create an account of your choice to obtain the APP_KEY and APP_ID.
+After that create a .env file in the root folder and paste the keys in the following format:

 ```
 REACT_APP_API_KEY = Your App Key
 REACT_APP_APP_ID = Your App ID